scorpion2211/test/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Run `ng build:prod` to build the project for production.
+Run `npm run build:prod` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Commits

 Rules are added to the commit to be approved.
 You must complicate with the configuration that was added to the ESLint project and then the code will be preformatted automatically using Prettier.
-The validation will allow the warnings to pass
+The validation will allow the warnings to pass.

-## NOTE

-FontAwesome icon library is incorporated and a random image from the internet of a box is loaded to represent the product, so the internet was required to run the project

-## ADD PRODUCT
+## Add product

 Only images from a url will be allowed url used for product image: `https://www.pngkey.com/png/full/299-2993445_manufacturing-products-product-icon-png-white.png`

+## Notes

+- The exercise will not clarify whether the names of the products can be repeated, so said repetition will be assumed valid.
+- The product search was not specified by which field it should be taken so it will be assumed that it will only search by the product name.
+- It is not specified if the ID can be editable, so the user will be allowed to change it, but when submitting the form it will be validated whether it exists or not.
+If it does not exist, the user will be informed and no data will be updated or a new product added.
+- FontAwesome icon library is incorporated and a random image from the internet of a box is loaded to represent the product, so the internet was required to run the project.